aws-samples/aws-cdk-ecs-refarch-moodle/README.md

 3. Install Docker: https://docs.docker.com/engine/install/
 4. Pull the source code into your machine git clone https://github.com/aws-samples/aws-cdk-ecs-refarch-moodle.git

+### Setting up Domain Name and TLS Certificate
-5. Setup a public domain name in order to request a public certificate in AWS Certificate Manager.
+1. Setup a public domain name in order to request a public certificate in AWS Certificate Manager.
 If you don’t have a public domain name yet, you can use [Amazon Route 53](https://aws.amazon.com/route53/) to [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).
 This domain name will also be used for CloudFront alternative domain name
-6. [Request two public certificates](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) for your domain name using AWS Certificate Manager (ACM).
+2. [Request two public certificates](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) for your domain name using AWS Certificate Manager (ACM).
 The first one is for the Application Load Balancer where this solution will be deployed (e.g. ap-southeast-1), the second one is for the CloudFront in the us-east-1 region.
 For example: `moodle.example.com` or `*.example.com`.
 Note the certificate ARNs to be used in the deployment steps.

 ### Publishing Moodle Container Image into Amazon Elastic Container Registry (Amazon ECR)